 What if I don’t meet the above criteria?
-Please explain your situation on our home loan forum and we’ll happily help answer your questions and let you know if there is a lender that can help.
+Please explain your situation on the Disqus comments section below and we’ll happily help answer your questions and let you know if there’s a lender that can help.

 How can you identify possible credit issues?
 You can use our credit score calculator to work out which areas of your application will be identified as high risk by the banks.